 Then,

 \end{theorem}

 A formal proof of this result can be found in Section \ref{sec:large_deviation_proof}.
 The quality of this concentration inequality will depend critically on the size of the bias terms $B$ and $\sigma^2_B$.
-To understand these quantities, let
+Before proceeding, it is important that we emphasize that the definitions of $B$ and $\sigma^2_B$ are independent of the choice of $t$ owing to the fact that $(\alpha_t,A_t,\text{err}_t)$ is assumed stationary.
+Now, to understand these quantities, let

 denote the realized miscoverage level in state $a \in \mathcal{A}$ obtained by the quantile $\hat{Q}(1-p)$.
-Assume that $M_a(p)$ is continuous.
-This will happen for example when $\hat{Q}$ is continuous and $S(X_t,Y_t)|A_t=a$ is continuously distributed.
-Then, there exists an optimal value $\alpha^*_a$ such that $M_a(\alpha^*_a) = \alpha$.
-Lemma \ref{lem:bound_on_mean_given_a} in the Appendix shows that if in addition $M_a$ admits a second order Taylor expansion, then
+Assume that $M(p|a)$ is continuous.
+This will happen for example when $\hat{Q}(\cdot)$ is continuous and $S(X_t,Y_t)|A_t=a$ is continuously distributed.
+Then, there exists an optimal value $\alpha^*_a$ such that $M(\alpha^*_a|a) = \alpha$.
+Lemma \ref{lem:bound_on_mean_given_a} in the Appendix shows that if in addition $M(\cdot|a)$ admits a second order Taylor expansion, then

-Here, the constant $C$ will depend on how much $M_a$ differs from the ideal case in which $\hat{Q}$ is the true quantile function for $S(X_t,Y_t)|A_t=a$.
-In this case we would have that $M_a$ is the linear function $M_a(p) = p$, $\forall p \in [0,1]$ and $C \leq 2$.
+Here, the constant $C$ will depend on how much $M(\cdot|a)$ differs from the ideal case in which $\hat{Q}(\cdot)$ is the true quantile function for $S(X_t,Y_t)|A_t=a$.
+In this case we would have that $M(\cdot|a)$ is the linear function $M(p|a) = p$, $\forall p \in [0,1]$ and $C \leq 2$.